AckerlyXu/heima/articles/virtual-machines/windows/attach-disk-portal.md

 ```
 defrag.exe <volume:> -l
 ```

+You can also ensure the entire volume is trimmed by formatting the volume.

 ## Next steps
 If you application needs to use the D: drive to store data, you can [change the drive letter of the Windows temporary disk](change-drive-letter.md?toc=%2fvirtual-machines%2fwindows%2fclassic%2ftoc.json).